Below are 5 tips for writing and sending the perfect rate increase email for your pet sitting and dog walking clients:

 Your Business Name

 4) If they do leave.
 I know, I just said above that they probably wouldn’t leave but be prepared that one or two might.
-But, hey, out of 30 or 50 or 100 clients, one or two isn’t bad.
+But, hey, out of your 30 or 50 or 100+ clients, one or two isn’t bad.
 And really: do you want to work with clients who are unhappy that you are simply charging what your time is worth?
 I don’t think so.
-My experience has been that the clients who leave when I’ve raised my rates have been clients I’d secretly wanted to let go of anyway.
+My experience has been that the clients who left me when I’ve raised my rates have been clients I’ve been ready to let go of anyway.
+Maybe that’s true for you too.

-Here’s another secret I’ve learned in my years of pet sitting: After a client has left simply due to my raising rates, soon after I’ve had well-paying and enjoyable clients fill their slot.
-Having had this experience happen over and over in the course of the nearly two decades that I owned my pet sitting business has helped believe in the power of raising rates!
+Here’s another secret I’ve learned in my years of running a large pet sitting and dog walking business: After a client has left due to my raising rates, soon after I’ve often had well-paying and enjoyable clients to fill their slot.
+Having had this experience happen over and over during the nearly two decades I owned my pet business has helped believe in the power of raising rates!
 I now let those who do want to leave, leave.
 And I let them go gracefully and gratefully because I know that having them leave makes room for clients to show up who will respect me and respect my rates.

-5) Write your own rate increase letter.
-Now.
-It’s great to read about this but you won’t make any more money unless you actually write and send your own rate increase letter.
+5) Write your own rate increase email.
+Right now.
+It’s great to read about this but you won’t make any more money unless you write and send your own rate increase email.
 I encourage you to do this today and send it out to your clients tonight or tomorrow.
-If you love what you are doing then you are meant to thrive financially and this is one simple way that you can easily and effortlessly make more money this year.
-So what are you waiting for?
-Stop reading this and begin writing your own rate increase letter now (and you can copy and paste the one above to make it VERY simple).
-That short and sweet rate increase letter above has worked great for me, for hundreds of pet business owners who have read this article or who have found this blog post!
+If you love what you are doing, then you are meant to thrive financially.
+Raising rates is one simple way you can easily and effortlessly make more money this year.

 Comments on this entry are closed.